theol-tuc/TTGD/README.md

 ## Features

-- **Interactive Frontend & Backend** – A full web implementation of Turing Tumble
+- **Interactive Web-Based Gameplay** – lay the full Turing Tumble game directly in your browser, with a smooth and intuitive interface
-- **AI-Generated Challenges** – Dynamic puzzles tailored to your skill level
+- **Curated Challenge Set** – Tackle a selection of predefined puzzles faithfully adapted from the official Turing Tumble puzzle book
-- **Intelligent Opponent** – Play against an AI that adapts to your strategies
+- **AI-Driven Move Suggestions** – Receive intelligent move recommendations powered by AI models trained to analyze board states and assist your decision-making
-- **Custom Scenario Creation** – Use AI to generate new game setups for endless possibilities
+- **Model Comparison Framework** – Experiment with three distinct AI agents, each employing a different reasoning approach to evaluate and suggest moves, offering varied perspectives on each challenge

 ## Technologies